 By attending the scheduled appointment on their letter.

-Note: An adult recipient/ineligible parent can ask for a different appointment time if needed.
+Note: An adult recipient can ask for a different appointment time if needed.

-An adult recipient/ineligible parent may waive the 10-day adequate notice and complete the time limit extension appointment if they are in the office or contact WFPS/WFSSS prior to their scheduled appointment.
+An adult recipient may waive the 10 calendar day’s notice and complete the time limit extension appointment if they are in the office or contact the WFPS/WFSSS prior to their scheduled appointment.

+WFPS/WFSSS documents when an adult recipient waives the 10-day notice.

-Document when an adult recipient/ineligible parent waives the 10-day notice and provide an eJAS appointment letter reflecting when the time limit extension hardship appointment occurred.
+Document when an adult recipient waives the 10-day notice and provide an eJAS appointment letter reflecting when the time limit extension hardship appointment occurred.

 3.6.1.5 What are the time limit extension categories?

-The entire assistance unit is ineligible for TANF/SFA when an adult recipient/ineligible parent in the assistance unit receives 60 months of TANF/SFA, unless the adult recipient/ineligible parent qualifies for a time limit hardship extension.
+The entire assistance unit is ineligible for TANF/SFA when an adult recipient in the assistance unit receives 60 months of TANF/SFA, unless the adult recipient qualifies for a time limit extension.

 The entire assistance unit remains eligible for TANF/SFA if at least one parent has 60 months or more and qualifies for an extension.